What are the benefits of being an Alaska Tribal Spectrum member?

 3. There are no costs or fees to be an ATS member.

 Unless there are matching requirements for a particular grant opportunity, there is no cost for the opportunity to receive infrastructure, installation funding and ongoing revenue for your community when ATS is successful in raising funds.
 As an ATS member, you will be part of a large statewide Tribal consortium that is seeking success for all members.
 We are all stronger and can do so much more together.

 4. Your community will be offered the chance to earn additional revenue.

 5. ATS will apply for many grants to provide significant broadband middle and last mile funding for your community.

 With a strong collective Tribal voice—ATS will apply as a Tribally-owned and controlled nonprofit for potential large grant awards and subsidies for its members.
 This significant funding will be used to install ATN infrastructure and reduce the cost of broadband access in ATS member communities.

 For example, Alaska Tribal Spectrum has applied via a USDA Community Connect Grant to enable 5 Tribes in Bristol Bay with a wireless solution if awarded.

-ATS is also applying for an NTIA Tribal grant to provide wireless infrastructure across all of Alaska that will bring affordable broadband access to rural Alaska.
-As an ATS member, you will benefit from this grant.
+ATS has also applied for an NTIA Tribal grant to provide wireless infrastructure across all of Alaska that will bring affordable broadband access to rural Alaska.

 6. Your Tribe has the ability to nominate and elect management representatives to the Policy Board.